What Is the Best Way to Clean a Paintbrush?

 After cleaning, drying the brush correctly is crucial to prevent damage.
 Shake off excess water or solvent, then blot the bristles with a clean cloth or paper towel.

-Use your fingers to reshape the bristles to their original form, whether flat or pointed—to avoid splaying.
+Use your fingers to reshape the bristles to their original form, whether flat or pointed, to avoid splaying.

 Hang the brush vertically with bristles pointing down or lay it flat to air dry, which takes a few hours.
+Avoid standing the brush upright on its bristles, as this can deform them over time.

 Proper drying ensures the brush stays in good shape for future use, maintaining its performance.